 Fiber Laser Engravers

-Fiber lasers are the type of solid-state laser with fiber optic as the gain medium.
+Fiber laser engravers are the type of solid-state laser with fiber optic as the gain medium.
 They have a wavelength between 780 nm to 2200 nm; it’s readily absorbed by most materials even metals.
 They are the most powerful laser engravers on the market.
 And are commonly used in metal engraving needs.

 CO2 Laser Engravers